benleong94/Sudoku-Solver-Python/FinalProduct/TestReport.md

 3. An easier or harder grid should be able to be generated with the input of the indicators from the previous grid.

-As of the end of sprintfour , The product passes testing for all three sections.
+As of the end of sprint four , The product passes testing for all three sections.

 ## Automatic Testing: